Mosques In Malaysia: A Guide Through To The Architectural Marvels Of Malaysia

 Photo: ReubenST / Wikimedia Commons

-Putra Mosque is the primary mosque of Putrajaya city, it was named in honor of Prime Minister, Tunku Abdul Rahman Putra Al Hajj.
-The pink mosque was made from rose tinted granite, which gives it its iconic pink color.
+Putra Mosque is the primary mosque of Putrajaya city, it was named in honour of Prime Minister, Tunku Abdul Rahman Putra Al Hajj.
+The pink mosque was made from rose tinted granite, which gives it its iconic pink colour and visiting it one of the best things to do in Putrajaya.
 The mosque is relatively new compared to other mosques in Malaysia.
-Putra Mosque is famous for its pink color which is rather enchanting during sunsets, when the orange and pink light hits the surface of the man-made lake and reflects on the Pink Mosque.
+Putra Mosque is famous for its pink colour which is rather enchanting during sunsets, when the orange and pink light hits the surface of the man-made lake and reflects on the Pink Mosque.

 4. Sultan Salahuddin Abdul Aziz Masjid